In this guide you will acquire the skills needed to process and present spatial data in R. The objectives of the guide are as follows

 tm_shape(sac.county.tracts) +

-tmap allows users to specify the classification style
+tmap allows users to specify the classification

-with the style
+style with the fill.scale =

 argument.
-The argument
+For this argument you

-style = "quantile"
+use style = "quantile"

 style = pretty